-Interview with Ivan Braun, founder of Kilimanjaro Search and Rescue (KSAR) on staying safe while climbing Kili: “The worst thing you can do, is being dishonest when asked: “How are you?””
+Interview with Ivan Braun, founder of former Kilimanjaro Search and Rescue (KSAR) on staying safe while climbing Kili: “The worst thing you can do, is being dishonest when asked: “How are you?””

 When thinking about the tallest mountain of the African continent, one of the first questions that often comes up is about safety.
 If you are planning to climb Kilimanjaro, follow Ivan Brauns’ important and possibly life-saving guidelines to have a safe and delightful experience.